rsgcolombia/rsgcolombia.github.io/README.md

 # webpage
-This is the repository of the offical web oage of the RSG - Colombia.
+This is the repository of the official web page of the RSG - Colombia.